mtougeron/k8s-pvc-tagger/README.md

 #### AWS IAM Role

 You need to create an AWS IAM Role that can be used by `k8s-pvc-tagger`.
-I recommend using a tool like [kube2iam](https://github.com/jtblin/kube2iam) instead of using an AWS access key/secret.
+For EKS clusters, an [IAM Role for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts-technical-overview.html) should be used instead of using an AWS access key/secret.
+For non-EKS clusters, I recommend using a tool like [kube2iam](https://github.com/jtblin/kube2iam).
 An example policy is in [examples/iam-role.json](examples/iam-role.json).

 #### Install via helm